 Pleasant Prairie real estate is some of the most expensive in Wisconsin, although Pleasant Prairie house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages, Pleasant Prairie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pleasant Prairie are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pleasant Prairie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pleasant Prairie is a village of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Pleasant Prairie who work in office and administrative support (13.68%), sales jobs (13.49%), and management occupations (13.07%).

-The citizens of Pleasant Prairie are very well educated compared to the average community in the nation: 34.33% of adults in Pleasant Prairie have a bachelor's degree or even advanced degree.
+The population of Pleasant Prairie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.33% of adults in Pleasant Prairie have a bachelor's degree or even advanced degree.

 The per capita income in Pleasant Prairie in 2010 was $34,799, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $139,196 for a family of four.
 However, Pleasant Prairie contains both very wealthy and poor people as well.